We want to hear from you.

 What you share with us affects us too.
 We care about our staff’s safety and well-being.

-We also have a responsibility to follow the law, which protects our staff from harassing, discriminatory and threatening words and actions.
+We have a responsibility to follow the law, which protects our staff from harassing, discriminatory and threatening words and actions.
 We may restrict or end our communication with you if your language or behaviour is harmful (to us, you or others).
-If there are threats to others shared with us, we will also follow the law and take appropriate actions to keep people safe.
+If there are threats to others shared with us, we will follow the law and take appropriate actions to keep people safe.

 Head Office